-This paper studies how U.S. local labor markets respond to employment losses after recessions.
-Following each recession between 1973 and 2009, we find that areas that lose more jobs during the recession experience persistent relative declines in employment and population.
-Most importantly and contrary to prior work, these local labor markets also experience persistent decreases in the employment-population ratio and per capita earnings.
+This paper studies how U.S. local labor markets respond to employment losses that occur during recessions.
+Following recessions from 1973 through 2009, we find that areas that lose more jobs during the recession experience persistent relative declines in employment and population.
+Most importantly these local labor markets also experience persistent decreases in the employment-population ratio, earnings per capita, and earnings per worker.
 Our results imply that limited population responses result in longer-lasting consequences for local labor markets than previously thought, and that recessions are followed by persistent reallocation of employment across space.View the Full Working Paper